radicle-dev/radicle.xyz/_guides/seeder.md

 your seed node.
 Generally, this will be a DNS name with port `8776`, for example `seed.mentharos.net:8776`.

-Here's an example configuration file with a permissive seeding policy and external address set:
+Here's an example minimal configuration file with a permissive seeding policy and external address set:

 ```json
 {